What is a performance review? A few things.

 Hello,

 This is your friendly reminder that performance review week is coming up next week!
-By now, you should have already scheduled a meeting with your manager for your performance review.
-If you haven’t, please do so immediately.
+By now, you should have a meeting scheduled with your manager for your performance review.
+If you don’t, please reach out immediately to your manager to schedule your performance review meeting.

 I’ve reattached the self-evaluation form to this email: Please remember to fill it out and bring it to your performance review meeting.